atbcb/usab-uswds/_pages/about/policy/p-ra.md

 An individual who chooses to pursue statutory remedies for denial ofreasonable accommodation must:

 EEO Complaint.
-:ContacttheEEO Counselor, Janine Lewis, EEO Services Analyst, <janine.h.lewis@usps.gov> or (813)739-2028, within 45 days from the date of receipt ofthe written resolution notice which must be provided within three days ofthesupervisornotifying the employee ofthe denial.
-Anapplicant or employee who claims that the Access Board has unreasonably delayed making a decision ona request for reasonable accommodation may contact an EEO counselor priorto receiving written or verbalnotification of a decision.
+: Contact the EEO Counselor, Janine Lewis, EEO Services Analyst, <janine.h.lewis@usps.gov> or (813)739-2028, within 45 days from the date of receipt ofthe written resolution notice which must be provided within three days of the supervisor notifying the employee of the denial.
+An applicant or employee who claims that the Access Board has unreasonably delayed making a decision on a request for reasonable accommodation may contact an EEO counselor priorto receiving written or verbal notification of a decision.

 MSPB Appeal.
-:For adverse actions over which the MeritSystemsProtection Board hasjurisdiction: initiate an appeal to the MSPB within 30 days of the appealable adverse action as defined in [5 C.F.R. §1201.3](https://www.ecfr.gov/current/title-5/chapter-II/subchapter-A/part-1201/subpart-A/section-1201.3).
+: For adverse actions over which the Merit Systems Protection Board has jurisdiction: initiate an appeal to the MSPB within 30 days of the appealable adverse action as defined in [5 C.F.R. §1201.3](https://www.ecfr.gov/current/title-5/chapter-II/subchapter-A/part-1201/subpart-A/section-1201.3).

 ### 12.3.
 Section 501 of the Rehabilitation Act.